 2. The student-athlete/parent receives an Explanation of Benefits (EOB) and a statement (bill) for services provided.

 3. The statement and the EOB should be forwarded to the Athletic Medicine Insurance Coordinator:

 4. Upon receipt, the Insurance Coordinator will verify the statement is for athletic related medical expenses.
 If not, the statements will be returned to the student-athlete/parent.
-The statements will also be returned if there is a Health Savings Account (HSA) to cover expenses.
+The statements will also be returned if there is a HRA or HSA to cover expenses.

 5. If the expenses are athletic related, the Insurance Coordinator will contact the provider and request copies of the itemized statements and EOBs be forwarded to the Department of Athletic Medicine.